Infrared Saunas: What the Research Actually Shows

 Cardiovascular & Circulatory Health

 The heart rate and vascular changes that run through stress recovery don't stop there.
-They accumulate in ways that have drawn genuine scientific attention, and the cardiovascular findings from infrared research are among the more compelling in the field, even accounting for the evidence limitations that apply here just as they do elsewhere.
+They accumulate in ways that have drawn genuine scientific attention, and the cardiovascular findings from infrared research are among the more compelling in the field.

-The foundational observation came from epidemiologists studying Finnish sauna users, who were not looking for a cardiovascular intervention.
-What the data showed restructured how researchers think about passive heat exposure: regular sauna use correlated with reduced cardiovascular events at rates that, according to some analyses, were comparable to the benefits seen with high cardiorespiratory fitness.
-That finding is from traditional sauna research, and the infrared evidence base is narrower, but the physiological mechanisms overlap enough to make it directly relevant.
+The foundational observation came from epidemiologists studying Finnish sauna users.
+What the data showed restructured how researchers think about passive heat exposure: regular sauna use correlated with reduced cardiovascular events at rates that were comparable to the benefits seen with high cardiorespiratory fitness.

 What happens to the heart during a session